 Suggestions to those wanting to improve their image taking.

 - Learn the operations of your camera, know your manual.
-See the 13 most common camera features to know.

 - Make sure your images are technically correct: exposure, white balance, focus point, etc.